influxdata/telegraf/README.md

 * InfluxDB 0.9.3+ requires Telegraf 0.1.5+
 * InfluxDB 0.9.2 and prior requires Telegraf 0.1.4

-NOTE: Telegraf 0.1.9 will change the name of some cpu usage metrics, see [CHANGELOG](CHANGELOG.md) for more details.
+NOTE: Telegraf 0.1.9 will change the name of some CPU usage metrics, see [CHANGELOG](CHANGELOG.md) for more details.

 ### Linux deb and rpm packages: